 When you’re out of time to make delicious biscuits from scratch, using pre-made cookie mix is always a good option.
-As such, Betty Crocker’s Chocolate Cookie Mix has been a dessert staple in many households for years.
+As such, Betty Crocker’s Chocolate Chip Cookie Mix has been a dessert staple in many households for years.
 But, did you know that the tiniest change can make store-bought cookie mix even better?

-In this review, I’ll give you some ideas on how to make your cookies more interesting and appealing.
+In this article, I’ll give you some ideas on how to make your cookies more interesting and appealing.
 Also, if you want to know what would happen if you add a few more eggs to the batch, don’t worry; I’ll answer all of your questions.

 How Do You Make Chocolate Chip Cookie Mix Better?